 's "Hallelujah", which is generally considered to have been a model for most of the other covers that followed, including Jeff Buckley

 Cale was born in 1942 in Garnant, Carmarthenshire, Wales

 .
 After a traumatic childhood (Wikipedia

 has the sordid details

-), he studied music at Goldsmiths College, University of London, and then moved to America, where he studied under Aaron Copland
+of his problems), he studied music at Goldsmiths College, University of London, after being recognized as a potential viola virtuoso, and then moved to America, where he studied under Aaron Copland

 .
 He also collaborated with John Cage

 on the first ever full-length performance of Erik Satie

 's "Vexations", and later worked with La Monte Young's Dream Syndicate.

 Cale co-founded the Velvet Underground in 1965 with Reed, Sterling Morrison, and Angus MacLise (who would leave the band after it received its first paying gig, to be replaced by Maureen Tucker).
 Although his writing credits with the group were minimal, Cale quickly established himself as a major element of the band's sound, playing viola, bass guitar, piano, and organ, and contributing deadpan vocals that proved integral parts of several of the band's songs, especially "The Gift".
 Personality conflicts with Reed resulted in his departure from the group after the recording of the band's second album, White Light/White Heat